Garden Leave Explained: Understanding the Process and Benefits

 Garden leave is used when employers want the employee to stop performing their duties immediately, but also want to restrict them from taking up another job with a competitor company.

 During the period of garden leave, the employee does not need to report to work or fulfil their work duties.
 The employee receives full remuneration for this period.
-However, they may not take up employment with anyone else and cannot start up their own competing business.
+However, they may not take up employment with anyone else and cannot engage in a competing business.

-So why should employers grant employees a period of garden leave, given that they carry the additional burden of having to continue paying the employee’s salary?
+So why should employers grant employees gardening leave, given the additional cost of continuing to pay salary to the employee?

 As stated, during garden leave, an employee is not to report to work.
 This allows employers to ensure that the employee does not have access to any new sensitive, confidential, and/or proprietary information produced by the company during the garden leave period.